elibs/ebash/README.md

 check for errors in all possible cases.
 Now your code is wordy and more difficult to follow.

-With bashutils, we have decided to make scripts detect errors implicitly.
+With ebash, we have decided to make scripts detect errors implicitly.
 If an error occurs, you’ll detect it and your script will blow up.
 You can specifically ignore such failures when you know it’s safe, but the default is to make the failure as obvious as possible.

 This is in opposition to all bash defaults.
 And, frankly, it’s a bit difficult to force bash into really blowing up on all failures.
 But we do our best with a multi-layered approach.
-As long as you use the typical bashutils idioms and follow a small set of styles we prescribe, we believe that any time an error occurs in your bashutils code, you’ll hear about it.
+As long as you use the typical ebash idioms and follow a small set of styles we prescribe, we believe that any time an error occurs in your ebash code, you’ll hear about it.

 First, we use bash’s error trap functionality.
 This behaves just like `set -e`, except that we get to choose what runs when an error occurs.
 Basically,